- Replaced a failed hard drive, and now the system will not boot to the RAID volume.

 - Press F2 after the power-on self-test (POST) memory test begins to enter the BIOS setup menu.

 - Click the Boot menu, and then the Boot Device Priority menu.
 On the newest Intel server boards, the Menu option is called Change Boot Order under the Boot Maintenance Manager = sub-menu.
 See Intel® Server System BIOS Setup Utility Guide for more information.

-- Use the up or down arrow keys to select the RAID volume as a boot device.
+- Using the up or down arrow keys, select the RAID volume as a boot device.

 - Press F10 to save the setting and exit the BIOS setup program.
 The system should now boot to the RAID volume.